undecaf/storage-composer/README.md

 Unfortunalety, I could not make the Ubuntu Live DVD installer work with encrypted and cached partitions created by StorageComposer.

-Therefore, let StorageComposer first install a minimal Ubuntu onto your target system. `chroot` into or boot your target and install one of these packages: `{ed,k,l,q,x,}ubuntu-desktop`.
-The result is similar although not identical to what the Ubuntu installer produces.
+Therefore, let StorageComposer install a minimal Ubuntu on your target system first.
+Then `chroot` into your target or boot it and install one of these packages:
+`{ed,k,l,q,x,}ubuntu-desktop`.
+The result is similar but not identical to what the Ubuntu installer produces.

-#### Which file systems can be used?
+#### Which file systems can be created?
 Currently [ext2, ext3, ext4](https://ext4.wiki.kernel.org/index.php/Main_Page),
 [btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page),
 [xfs](http://xfs.org/index.php/Main_Page) and swap space.